Exporting to the EU – A guide for Canadian business

 Canadians exporting foodstuffs to the EU must ensure that the packaging complies with the EU requirements for food contact materials.

-- must not transfer their constituents to the food in quantities that could endanger human health, change the composition of the food or change the odor or taste of the food.
+- must not transfer their constituents to the food in quantities that could endanger human health, change the composition of the food or change the odor or taste of the food

 3.2 Animal health

 EU health rules on animals and products of animal origin are designed to protect the health of animals and to ensure the safety of food produced for human consumption (Directive 2002/99/EC).

-If a product fails any of these checks, they are not allowed into the EU and may be destroyed or returned to the country of origin.
-If they are compliant, they get a CVED (Common Veterinary Entry Document) and can be marketed freely within the EU.
+If a product fails any of these checks, it is not allowed into the EU and may be destroyed or returned to the country of origin.
+If the product is compliant, the exporter receives a Common Veterinary Entry Document, and the product can be marketed freely within the EU.